-(10) Since Mr. Lukemire and Ms. Stump are retirement eligible, the amounts reflect partial vesting of 71.4% of unvested PFAs upon death or disability, and reflects a 250% payout based on actual performance as of September 30, 2021.

-(12) Reflects an amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2021; calculated for a period of 24 months and payable on a monthly basis.

-(13) Reflects respective accrued benefits as of September 30, 2021, which are fully vested as of September 30, 2021 (and are not further enhanced or accelerated as a result of the potential termination event).
+- (11) For Mr. Lukemire and Ms. Stump, deferred dividend equivalents will be paid out based on actual performance achievement of 250% as of September 30, 2021, to the extent the underlying PFAs are vested. - (12) Reflects an amount equal to the excess of the current COBRA premium charged by the Company to terminated employees over the premium charged to active employees as of September 30, 2021; calculated for a period of 24 months and payable on a monthly basis. - (13) Reflects respective accrued benefits as of September 30, 2021, which are fully vested as of September 30, 2021 (and are not further enhanced or accelerated as a result of the potential termination event).